 Don’t put off getting this procedure for fear of the porcelain crown costs.
 While the price varies depending on where the tooth is located, your dentist gives you the best value possible — and the price includes all the steps to cement the porcelain crown securely in place.
 Specifically, your porcelain crown cost should never exceed $3,000 per tooth, but most are much more reasonable: as low as $1,000 per tooth.

 Remember that the quality level varies greatly, depending on your dentist.
-Your dentist takes pride in putting porcelain crowns in place.
+Our best dental expert takes pride in putting porcelain crowns in place.
 That experience pays off for you.
 It’s worth paying for a well-made porcelain crown that expertly fits into your mouth.
 When it’s done correctly, your porcelain crown:

 - Looks more natural